 - Stick to a single-page chronological format.
 Having a long resume can be a turn-off for some employers, so ensure your resume is precise but has all the essential information.
 Tailor the resume salesperson to fit the job you are applying for and start with the most relevant experience.
 Yet, this format may not work for experienced salespeople.

 - Always proofread your resume.
-It doesn't hurt to check your resume multiple times and edit resume or use professional resume editing before sending it to the recruiter to avoid errors.
+It doesn't hurt to check your resume multiple times and edit resume or use professional resume editing service before sending it to the recruiter to avoid errors.
 You can give it to a career advice expert, a family member, or a friend to have a look in case you missed something.

 - Organize your resume in sections.
 Entry level sales resumes should be arranged in logical sections that are easy to read and identify.
 Recruiters who are busy need to quickly scan through your resume and get all the required information.
 Doing this also allows you to highlight your achievements.
+You can do it by yourself or use a help from sales resume writing service for getting best results.